Knevel-Lab/Rheumalyze/README.md

 ## Features

--   local only
+-   Runs locally (your data never leaves your PC)
--   interactive visualizations
+-   Interactive visualizations
+-   Upload a CSV with multiple patients (Or enter a single patient for clustering)

 ## Installation